-Regarding using a single English model for all languages, we observe that its performance is affected by the intended language's closeness to English: Spanish and French can maintain reasonable scores, but Bulgarian, Russian, and Chinese are seen to have very low performance.
-The only exception is BLOOM full-parameter tuning shown in \Cref{fig:fft-bloom-sizes}, where the English model is not too behind other methods when operating in Chinese.
+When using a single English model for all languages, its efficacy depends on the intended language/script's closeness to English: Spanish and French can maintain reasonable scores, but Bulgarian, Russian, and Chinese record very low performance.
+The only exception is BLOOM FFT in \Cref{fig:fft-bloom-sizes}, where the model is not too behind when operating in Chinese.
+Interestingly, BLOOM with LoRA sees a performance spike at 1.1B for non-English.
+At this specific size, it displayed multilingual transferability from pre-training and learned to follow multilingual instructions despite being fine-tuned merely in English.

-In \Cref{fig:lora-bloom-sizes}, an interesting observation on the English models tuned with LoRA is the performance peak at 1.1B for non-English tests, whilst the checkpoint itself does not stand out in the English test.
-At this particular size, the LoRA-tuned model learned to follow instructions without losing too much multilingual transfer ability from pre-training, despite being instruction-tuned in English.

-On the other hand, with the same computational budget, models trained on downsampled multilingual data are significantly more robust across all test languages.
-They sometimes achieve on-par performance with monolingual tuning in individual languages.
-This means that \textbf{to support several languages with limited resources, the best practice is to train on small multilingual data created with machine translation instead of the full English data}.
-Nonetheless, if budget permits, training with the full multilingual data is still slightly better in most cases.
+In contrast, while consuming the same computational resources, downsampled multilingual tuning is significantly more robust across all test languages.
+These models sometimes achieve on-par performance with monolingual tuning in individual languages.
+This means that to support several languages with limited resources, the best practice is to train on small multilingual data even created with machine translation instead of full English data.
+Nonetheless, if the budget permits, training with the full multilingual data is still slightly better.